Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

 - Rings: Anything but Wolf.
 (Dual Serpent, or Serpent + Bear/Falcon)

-- Spirits: Doesn't matter that much, they barely contribute.
+- Spirits: These don't matter that much; they barely contribute.
 If you must choose, go with the Elf or the Scythe Mage.

 While you can't control what Talents you get, you can at least know if you're at an advantage or disadvantage based on the result of your luck.